LeTo37/Bionic_Wrench_Automation_Project/Electronics/README.md

 ## Stepper Motor Driver

-The circuitry used to control the stepper motor is the Adafruit [TB6612](adafruit-tb6612-h-bridge-dc-stepper-motor-driver-breakout.pdf) chip.
+The circuitry used to control the stepper motor is the Pololu [MD20b](https://www.pololu.com/product/2133/resources) chip.
 This chip is a dual H-bridge along with some protective circuitry.
-This chip allows the stepper to be simply controlled by 4 GPIO pins - this is done by setting the relevant GPIO pins high and low in the right order, according to [this documentation](../Docs/steps.png).
+This chip allows the stepper to be simply controlled by 3 GPIO pins to control the step resolution (M0,M1,M2) and one pin set to output a PWM signal (STEP).
 This chip also allows for 3.3V logic to be used from the microcontroller while supplying the motor with the 12V necesarry to use it.

+As can be seen in the [code](../Code) directory, pins M0, M1 and M2 are used to set the resolution at which the motor is controlled.
+Setting M0 and M1 high and M2 low sets the driver to control the motor in 1/8 step mode, meaning the 200-step-per-revolution motor now has 1600 microsteps per revolution.
+A PWM signal is sent to the STEP pin to drive the motor.

 ![STEPPER_MOTOR_DRIVER](STEPPER_MOTOR_DRIVER.png)